itom-project/plugins/NewportConexLDS/docs/NewportConexLDS.rst

     :return: positionAndPower - Positions of x and y axis.
     :rtype: Sequence[float]
-    :return: timeStemp - Timestemp of measurement.
+    :return: timeStamp - Timestamp of measurement.
     :rtype: str

 .. py:function::  instance.exec('getPositionAndPowerMeasurement', data [,interval])

     Measure the position and laser power.
-It will fill the input dataObject with positions, laser power and timestemps.
+It will fill the input dataObject with positions, laser power and timestamps.
     ...
 Please note that this function blocks itom until the entire measurement has been carried out.

     :param data: Measruement data X, Y, position and laser power.
     :type data: itom.dataObject
     :param interval: Interval between measruement points in ms.
     :type interval: int - optional
-    :return: timeStemps - Timestemps corresponding to the measruement data.
+    :return: timestamps - Timestamps corresponding to the measruement data.
     :rtype: Sequence[str]

 Exemplary usage from Python